The energy budget of cosmological first-order phase transitions beyond the bag equation of state: Bubble expansion beyond the bag equation of state

 First, unlike the bag EoS case with $\alpha_+>0$, there is a positive lower bound on $\alpha_+$ beyond the bag EoS.
 This can be most easily seen from the illustrative case below with $c_-=0$ where the lower bound on $\alpha_+$ can be worked out analytically.
 After abbreviating

 Eq.~\eqref{eq:vbpibag} now reads

-The second term in the square root comes from $(\rho_- + p_+)/(\rho_+ + p_-)$, which must be greater than $0$, hence the first term has to be positive too.
+The second factor in the square root comes from $(\rho_- + p_+)/(\rho_+ + p_-)$, which must be greater than $0$, hence the first factor has to be positive too.
 The same analysis also holds for $\bar{v}_-$.
 Therefore, the local wall-frame fluid velocities $\bar{v}_+$ and $\bar{v}_-$ as functions of $T_-/T_+$ can be presented in Fig.~\ref{fig:gtac} for a not-too-small $\alpha$, in which case $\bar{v}_\pm$ are split into two branches corresponding to the detonation and deflagration modes as we will identify later.
 When $\alpha$ is decreasing, the two branches become closer and closer until finally join together into one curve as shown in Fig.~\ref{fig:etac}.
 This happens at $\alpha_+=0$ from Eq.~\eqref{eq:vbpibag} and~\eqref{eq:vbmibag} for the bag EoS, but a finite value for $\alpha_+$ when we go beyond the bag EoS from Eq.~\eqref{eq:vbpobag} and~\eqref{eq:vbmobag}.
 We denote this critical lower bound of $\alpha_+$ as $\alpha_c$.
 Further decreasing $\alpha_+$ to cross this critical point, the two branches simply swap their position as shown in Fig.~\ref{fig:ltac}, which is physically forbidden similar to the mathematical continuation analog of $\alpha<0$ in the bag model.
-It is intriguing to note that the existence of the lower bound on $\alpha_+$ might serve as an extra constraint on the particle physics models of the FOPTs.
-To be specific, the lower bound on $\alpha_+$ comes from the requirement of keeping $\bar{v}_+ \bar{v}_- = (p_+ - p_-)/(\rho_+ - \rho_-) >0$, which would impose an extra constraint among the general EoS parameters $a$, $b$, and $c$.
-If a particle physics model of a FOPT fails to meet the lower bound on $\alpha_+$, then there would be an inconsistency of plugging the junction conditions into fluid EoM.
+To be specific, the lower bound on $\alpha_+$ comes from the requirement of keeping $\bar{v}_+ \bar{v}_- = (p_+ - p_-)/(\rho_+ - \rho_-) >0$, which would impose an extra constraint on the our EoS parameters $a$, $b$, and $c$.
+If a particle physics model of a FOPT fails to meet the lower bound on $\alpha_+$, then there would be a difficulty of plugging the junction conditions into fluid EoM.
+Note that this does not imply anything wrong about such a particle physics model but the limitation of our EoS ansatz in describing this particle physics model.